Pages: 17

 Gillan, S. L., Koch, A., & Starks, L. T. (2021).
 Firms and social responsibility: A review of ESG and CSR research in corporate finance.
 Journal of Corporate Finance Assignment, 101889.

 Rissy, Y. Y. W. (2021).
 Reconceptualizing the Concept of Corporate Governance and its Goals in People's Credit Banks in Indonesia.
-Yuridika, 36(1), 263-280.
+Yuridika36(1), 263-280.

 Sertsios, G. (2020).
 Corporate finance, industrial organization, and organizational economics.
-Journal of Corporate Finance, 64, 101680.
+Journal of Corporate Finance64, 101680.

 Blog 3: Financial Ethics

-Financial ethics includes act with integrity and honesty and avoidance of contradictory interest in professional relationship.
-The concept of justice and equity are implicit to each other in ethics.
+Financial ethics includes acting with integrity and honesty and avoidance of contradictory interests in professional relationships.
+The concepts of justice and equity are implicit in each other in ethics.
 Equitable and fair treatment is its primary objective.
 An organization must have a balance between their desires to maximize return against the demand of shareholders.
-The code of ethics includes responsibility, caring, fairness, respect, trustworthiness, citizenship as desirable value of any organization (Adegbite, Adegbite, & Ige-Olaobaju, 2021).
-It further lays importance to company value, accurate along with timely information in documents and reports that company present before government agency, commission and other department .Compliance of government laws, rules and regulation include insider trading which should be prevented, maintaining confidentiality of administrative and business affairs, prompt disclosure of violation of code to the required person standards of organization policy for the organization's supplier, customer, communities, competitors, shareholders, associate, partner, employees.
-Board should review the adequacy of the business annually.
-Code of business also known as code of conduct act as a guide action for committee of Directors and Senior management of the organization (Mews & Abraham, 2017).
+The code of ethics includes responsibility, caring, fairness, respect, trustworthiness, and citizenship as desirable values of any organization (Adegbite, Adegbite, & Ige-Olaobaju, 2021).
+It further lays importance to company value, and accurate along timely information in documents and reports that the company presents before government agencies, commissions, and other departments.
+Compliance with government laws, rules, and regulation include insider trading which should be prevented, maintaining the confidentiality of administrative and business affairs, prompt disclosure of a violation of code to the required personal standards of organization policy for the organization's supplier, customer, communities, competitors, shareholders, associate, partner, employees.
+The board should review the adequacy of the business annually.
+Code of business also known as code of conduct acts as a guide action for a committee of Directors and Senior management of the organization (Mews & Abraham, 2017).

 References